taik0/krakend-marvel-example/README.md

 https://developer.marvel.com/

+Once you have your own API Key, configure the `github.com/devopsfaith/krakend-martian` extra_config section in the `krakend.json` config file.

 ## Build KrakenD and api2html

 You need docker to make this example work as is (everything is compiled using docker, you don't need go)